Module Code

 International and European Union (Other) applicants are not scored (as above) and in considering applications a range of factors is taken into account including academic performance, predicted results (if applicable), evidence of English language ability, the Personal Statement and Reference.

-We are not able to accept a transfer from other Dental Schools.
-Applications will only be considered in exceptional circumstances and entry would be to first year only.
-All normal entry requirements must be satisfied and applicants must apply via UCAS ny the normal application deadline.
+All normal entry requirements must be satisfied and applicants must apply via UCAS by the normal application deadline.

 1. Prior to admission all applicants will be required to provide evidence that they have been screened and are non-infectious for HIV, Hepatitis B. and Hepatitis C. Applicants who receive offers will be required to complete a health assessment with the Occupational Health Service of the University in accordance with Department of Health guidelines for new entrants to the Health Service.
 The University expects prospective students to have taken steps to ensure the Hepatitis B immunisation vaccinations are completed as a matter of priority once an offer is made, in line with other UK Dental Schools.